-1 Job profiles
+§1 Job profiles

 The mechatronics study programme provides a broad foundation of knowledge in the fields of mechanics, electronics and software.
-In addition, students also have the opportunity to specialise in one of the following three profiles: Nanotechnology, Embedded Systems or Dynamic Mechatronic Systems.
+In addition, students also have the opportunity to specialise through the choice of elective courses from the MCI research groups in Nanotechnology, Embedded Systems or Dynamic Mechatronic Systems.
 The study programme focuses on product development.
 This primarily provides employment opportunities with companies that develop and sell mechatronic products.
 The broad foundation knowledge and particular specialised areas enable the mechatronics engineer to practise a variety of functions in the company.
 Typical job profiles are as follows:

-- Development Engineer
+- Development Engineer •

-- Project Manager
+- Project Manager •

-- Customer Advice
+- Customer Advice •

-- Project Sales
+- Project Sales •

 - Training